 - Overseas assets – all sorts of complications here.

-- The family don’t have the administrative skills necessary.
+- The family doesn’t have the administrative skills necessary.
 With many estates costing less than £500 (+ Court Fees) to sort out, why have all the worry?
-Our recommended probate price can cover as much or as little of the work as you wish, even if it is just a quick check.
+Our recommended probate firms can cover as much or as little of the work as you wish, even if it is just a quick check.
 Our associates are there to help.

 Maybe you don’t need to get a probate quote as you can deal with much of the work yourself.
 But perhaps you want to clarify a few points and get a final check, just to be sure?
 We can help…